-In Concord, there are Women’s and Men’s bathrooms on the first floor and one unisex bathroom on the second floor near the studio.
+A: There are women’s and men’s bathrooms on the first floor and one unisex bathroom on the second floor near the studio.

 Q: Is this hot yoga?

 A: No. Studio temperatures hover around 75°F. It is best to wear layers in colder weather.

 Q: What if I have an injury or physical concern?

 A: This practice is open to all people and all abilities.
-Unfortunately, neither studio is handicap accessible.
 Please let your instructor know about your concerns before class starts.
 Some poses are contraindicated for menstruation or pregnancy, so please speak with the teacher about this.
 If you are menstruating, pregnant or not feeling well, please let us know.
-Certain poses are contraindicated and other poses will help in these situations – we will show you.
+Some poses are contraindicated and other poses will help in these situations – we will show you.
 That said, yoga may not be appropriate for certain acute injuries or illnesses.
 If you are not sure about your specific condition, ask your doctor and email us at firstname.lastname@example.org.

 Some students prefer to take a private yoga lesson prior to starting group classes.
 Other students enjoy pairing occasional private lessons with attending regular group classes.
 Private lessons will help you develop confidence and learn yoga techniques that fit your needs.
 To schedule a private lesson, please e-mail us.

 Please note that if you are ill with a cold or flu, it is best to stay at home.
 If you are feeling well enough, check out our Livestream or pre-recorded classes!